 Bottom Line or Pro — Unless the clay had been cured, most hard, crumbly clay can be softened.

-Pro: Not all methods of softening difficult-to-condition polymer clay require adding products (see Methods 1 through 3, below).
+Pro: Not all methods of softening difficult-to-condition polymer clay require adding products.

 Possible Con: Adding products changes the way clay feels and behaves so some techniques will require new, fresh clay instead.
 If in doubt, test.

 Work it or Buy Fresh Clay?
 That’s a decision that you’ll make based on a variety of criteria.
 Personally, with the price of larger “bricks” of different doll clays, which is mostly what I have, I’m going to choose “work it” more often than not.
 I’ve worked really old clay (10 to 15 years old) for 30 to 40 minutes, conditioned it, and used it with satisfactory to excellent results.
 Often, it doesn’t take nearly that much effort.
-If it literally hurts, you might want to consider using a mallet or NeverKnead (a machine).
+If it hurts your hands to work the clay into submission, you might want to consider using a mallet or NeverKnead (a machine).

 Goal: The Goal of Methods 1, 2, and 3 are to make it possible to clump your clay together and run through the pasta machine repeatedly and/or work it with your hands in order to condition your polymer clay.

-Method 1: Put it (in a zip lock baggie) in your pocket, otherwise against your skin, or in a microwave pillow for a bit to warm it up.
+Method 1: Put it in a zip lock baggie then. in your pocket or otherwise against your skin for a bit to warm it up.

 Now try to condition it.